-When it comes to the study of Chinese-language cinemas, I aim to combine an awareness of the various contexts in which films are made and with which they interact, while also trying to pay respect to film as an art form.
-This balancing act runs through my teaching and writing: from my work on the history of crime in Hong Kong cinema, to my research on Hong Kong film censorship, social movement documentaries, and significant recent trends in the cinemas of mainland China, Hong Kong and Taiwan.
+When it comes to the study of Chinese-language cinemas, I aim to combine an awareness of the various contexts in which films are made and with which they interact, while also appreciating film as an art form.
+This balancing act runs through my teaching and writing: from my work on the history of Hong Kong crime cinema, to my research on Hong Kong film censorship, social movement documentaries, and significant recent trends in the cinemas of mainland China, Hong Kong and Taiwan.

 Journal Articles & Book Chapters